-- Does the resulting master schedule (or Do the resulting master schedules) accurately reflect what your District believes about the importance of students, learning, achievement and equity? - To what extent was each student successfully scheduled into the classes he/she requested and/or needed?
-(Including special education students, English Language Learners, and other student populations?) - To what extent does every senior have each and every class he/she needs to graduate and to meet college pre-requisites? - To what extent were student-and-learning-centered, fair and justifiable master scheduling requests from pathways/academies/SLCs and/or teachers able to be honored? - To what extent does the master schedule support expanded learning time for both students and teachers? - To what extent does enrollment ach pathway/academy/SLC reflect the diversity of the school as a whole? - To what extent are classes within each pathway/academy/SLC "pure" (made up of students from that particular academy/pathway?
-And heterogeneous - (reflecting a range of perceived ability levels), and inclusive of special education, English Language Learners, students identified as gifted-and-talented, and other student sub-groups?
+- Does the resulting master schedule accurately reflect what your school believes about the importance of students, learning, achievement, and equity? - To what extent was each student successfully scheduled into the classes he/she requested and/or needed?
+(Including special education students, English Language Learners, and other student populations?) - To what extent does every senior have each and every class he/she needs to graduate and to attain college and career readiness? - To what extent were student-and-learning-centered, fair and justifiable master scheduling requests from pathways/academies/SLCs and/or departments and individual teachers able to be honored? - To what extent does the master schedule support expanded learning time for both students and teachers? - To what extent does each pathway/academy/SLC reflect the diversity of the school as a whole? - To what extent are classes within each pathway/academy/SLC "pure" (made up of students from that particular academy/pathway?)
+Heterogeneous (reflecting a range of perceived ability levels)?
+And inclusive of special education, English Language Learners, students identified as gifted-and-talented, and other student sub-groups? - To what extent are classes within each pathway/academy/SLC "blocked" or offered as "linked" classes in order to allow each pathway/academy longer blocks of instructional time for both deeper learning and flexible use of time?

-- To what extent are classes within each pathway/academy/SLC "blocked" or offered as "linked" classes in order to allow each pathway/academy longer blocks of instructional time and flexible use of time? - To what extent do teachers in the pathway/academy/SLC community of practice share a common planning period?
-OR for large pathways/academies/SLCs/SLCs or small schools comprised of one or two pathways, to what extent do pathway/ academy/SLC teachers who share students in common (grade level cohorts, etc.) share a common planning period?) - To what extent do all stakeholders view the resulting master schedule fair and balanced?
+- To what extent do teachers in the pathway/academy/SLC community of practice share a common planning period?
+OR for large pathways/academies/SLCs/SLCs or small schools comprised of one or two pathways, to what extent do pathway/ academy/SLC teachers who share students in common (grade level cohorts, etc.) share a common planning period?) - To what extent do all stakeholders view the resulting master schedule as fair and balanced?
 View the master schedule process as having been open and inclusive? - Does the master schedule support rigor, relevance, and relationships/ personalization for all students? - Do all students have access to advanced courses and/or dual enrollment opportunities? - To what extent does the master schedule support work-based learning opportunities for all students?
-Every pathway/academy? - (If appropriate) Does the master schedule successfully accommodate time for Student Advisories/Advocacies? - How effective were other strategies, such as career interest surveys, communitywide Pathway Showcases, virtual and actual tours of pathways, Pathway Parent Nights, etc. to support students and parents in making informed pathway choices? - How effective were District efforts to market pathways/academies to students, parents, and the community? - How effective was the District in supporting pathway recruitment and selection processes? - (Other questions as appropriate to your District/community context)
+Every pathway/academy? - (If appropriate) Does the master schedule successfully accommodate time for Student Advisories/Advocacies? - (Other questions as appropriate to your school/community context)